unimelb/unimelb-design-system/templates/components/forms/00_overview.md

   </li>
 </ul>

-Note: Browser-native HTML5 validation uses <code>required</code> and <code>pattern</code>, but there is no easy way to customise the error messand behaviour.
+Note: Browser-native HTML5 validation uses <code>required</code> and <code>pattern</code>, but there is no easy way to customise the error message behaviour.

 ## Example